This document is intended to define common definitions and terms used in IRT policies.

 Enterprise Information System

-An information system and/or server providing services commonly needed by the University community and typically provided by IRT units.
+An information system and/or server providing services commonly needed by the University community and typically provided by the IERP and or the IRT units.
 Departmental information systems provide services specific to the mission and focus of individual departments, administrative units, or affiliated organizations.

 Electronic Patient Health Information